unjx-de/launchpad/README.md

 Use the docker compose to spin up the service.
 The Weather is fetched over a [Current Weather Api Call](https://openweathermap.org/current) with environment variables for the needed parameters.
 Please refer to the available options as shown in the docker-compose example.

-### Example of the bookmark.json
+### Example of the bookmarks.json

+All Bookmarks are read from a file called `bookmarks.json` located inside the `./storage` folder.
+The application will create a default file at startup and will automatically look for changes inside the file.
+Changes are printed in stdout when running with `LOG_LEVEL=trace`.

-You can specify an icon of a bookmark either by using a link or by using the name of the file located inside the `./storage/icons` folder that is mounted via the docker compose command.
+You can specify an icon of a bookmark either by using a link or by using the name of the file located inside the `./storage/icons` folder that is mounted via the docker compose file.
 The name and related link can be provided as well.

 ```json
 [